Islandora/Islandora-DevOps-Interest-Group/Deployment Guides/Provisioning-Islandora-on-Ubuntu-16.md

 backup	/srv/fedora/data/	localhost/
 backup_script	/root/bin/mysqlbackup-rsnapshot.sh	localhost/mysql/
 ```
+Note: `/etc/rsnapshot.conf` is picky about using TABs instead of spaces, so you will likely have to manually clean up the results of the above instructions.

 Root's crontab should be something like this:
 ```
 # 'rsnapshot' backup schedule: every four hours, daily, weekly, monthly